A good answer to an icebreaker might be:

 Master the basics

 Basic questions are still asked in every on-site interview.
-These questions deal with lesson planning, long-term planning, teaching methods, classroom management, discipline, assessment, parent communication and teaching all students.
+These questions deal with lesson planning, long-term planning, teaching methods, classroom management, discipline, assessment, parent communication and teaching all students, and online lessons.
 Questions require candidates to explain their training, experience and expertise with the topic of the question.
 Behavior-based interview (BBI) questions are used to determine if the candidate has experience with the topic of the question, and can perform the skills needed, if hired.
 For example:

 - Describe a sample lesson plan that guides your teaching.